mgutschmidt/abcdp_to_vcf/README.md

 1. Clone or download this repository to your local machine.
 2. Replace the `input_folder` and `output_folder` paths in the script with your desired directories.
 3. Run the script using Python

+## Disclaimer

+This script is provided as-is, and it might require modifications to work